Chemnitz football club condemns racism among own fans | DW | 25.08.2019

 CFC has been in a running conflict with the far-right section of its supporters for several months, with some fans turning their back on the club as the far-right hooligan presence increased.

 During a match in March, fans held a minute's silence and displayed a banner in honor of Thomas Haller, a local far-right leader and former head of the club's security firm.
-He was also the founder, in the early 1990s, of the hooligan group HooNaRa, short for "Hooligans Nazis Racists."
+In the early 1990s, he founded the hooligan group HooNaRa, short for "Hooligans Nazis Racists."

-It was during the same match that Frahn celebrated scoring a goal by showing t-shirt that read "Support your local Hools!"
+It was during the same match that Frahn celebrated scoring a goal by holding up a T-shirt that read "Support your local hools!"
 He was given a warning on that occasion, as well as a four-game suspension and a €3,000 ($3,300) fine by the league authority, but was finally sacked by the club in August when he was seen socializing with hooligans after a league game.

 Some 1,000 people attended Haller's funeral, under heavy police supervision, though there was little trouble.

-Chemnitz Mayor Barbara Ludwig, a favorite target for the city's far-right scene, demanded an investigation into how the memorial action during the game came about.
+Chemnitz Mayor Barbara Ludwig, a favorite target of the city's far-right scene, demanded an investigation into how the memorial action during the game came about.

-The city of Chemnitz, in Saxony, is home to a well-established neo-Nazis network, which was known to have connections with the far-right terrorist organization National Socialist Underground (NSU).
+The city of Chemnitz, in Saxony, is home to a well-established neo-Nazi network, which was known to have connections with the far-right terrorist organization National Socialist Underground (NSU).

 Alaa S. has been sentenced to nine years and six months for the killing of Daniel H. Chemnitz has done a lot to try and alter its image since the death.
 (22.08.2019)